TristanThrush/perplexity-correlations/README.md

 sampling distribution to train a fastText pretraining data filter that generalizes to new pieces of text (reccomended).

-Note that you can use a heterogenous set of LLMs to estimate the pretraining sampling
+Note that you can use a heterogenous set of LLMs to get the pretraining sampling
 distribution: they can have different tokenizers, architectures, scales, and pretraining data.
 Another essential feature here is that the number of texts can be far larger than the number of LLMs; this package uses very high-dimensional regression